fluent/fluent-bit-docs/CONTRIBUTING.md

 ## Submit a contribution

+When you open a pull request, make your changes against `master`, which is the active development branch.
+If your contribution also applies to the latest stable version, submit another PR for that versioned branch.
+However, if submitting multiple PRs at the same time adds too much complexity, you can instead create a single PR against `master` and specify that your changes need to be **backported** to other branches; one of our maintainers will take care of that process on your behalf.

 All contributions must be made **first** against [master branch](https://github.com/fluent/fluent-bit-docs/tree/master) which is the active development branch, and then **if** the contribution also applies for the current stable branch, submit another PR for that specific branch, if submitting another PR adds some complexity, please specify in the first PR as a comment (for master branch) that it needs to be *backported*.
 One of our maintainers will take care of that process.

 As a contributor, we'll ask you to follow a few best practices related to Git: